-Share meals or ask for half the meal to be packed up to eat the next day.
+- Share meals, order the appetizer size or ask for half the meal to be packed up to eat the next day.

 Being physically active will help improve your cholesterol levels and general heart health.
 Aim for 150 minutes a week.
 That is less than 25 minutes per day!

 Choose activities you like.
 Cycling, swimming, gardening, walking are great ways to keep active.